 Placement is how camps receive a reserved camping spot at Burning Man.
 If your camp would like a reserved Black Rock City address, your camp will need to participate in the placement process.
 If your camp would like to arrive before the Gate opens to build or set up your camp in a reserved camping spot, you will need to participate in the placement process.

-Placement is optional but not guaranteed; many camps do not want reserved camping.
+Placement is optional but not guaranteed for theme camps and villages.
+Applying for placement does not automatically gain you a reserved spot in BRC.
 Camps must meet criteria for their camp category to be eligible for placement.
-They set up their camps in Open Camping or Walk-In Camping after the Gate opens.
+If camps are not selected for placement or do not want reserved placement, they are able to still set up camps in Open Camping or Walk-In Camping after the Gate opens.
 Learn more about these options here.

 The Placement Team are volunteers who facilitate the placement process, work directly with every camp, and make the map of Black Rock City.
 We get to know your camps, plan the city and meet you in person to place your camp on the playa.